Imagining Space Otherwise

 SEMINAR SERIES

-Juan and Victoria will discuss their film Cosmographies, laying out the deep connections between social justice and space exploration that they explore through their artistic practice.
-You can find more information about the film here and watch it here.
+Juan and Victoria discuss their film Cosmographies, laying out the deep connections between social justice and space exploration that they explore through their artistic practice.
+You can find more information about the film here and watch it here